AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/microsoft-dynamics-crm-installation-guide.md

 Security Roles are located here: **[!UICONTROL Settings]** > **[!UICONTROL Security]** > **[!UICONTROL Security Roles]**.

-For [!DNL Marketo Measure] custom entities, we will need full permissions across all of our entities.
+For [!DNL Marketo Measure] custom entities, we need full permissions across all of our entities.

 >[!NOTE]
 >
->Users who will be closing opportunities also will need the full permissions.
+>Users who close opportunities also need the full permission.

 ![](assets/4.png)

 For Dynamics standard entities, refer to the [!DNL Marketo Measure] Dynamics schema document.
-At a high level, [!DNL Marketo Measure] just needs to read in certain entities in order to gather the appropriate data and write to custom fields that will get installed with the managed solution.
-We will not create new standard records, nor will we update any standard fields.
+At a high level, [!DNL Marketo Measure] reads in certain entities to gather the appropriate data and write to custom fields that are installed with the managed solution.
+Standard records are not created, and standard fields are not updated.

 ## Include Touchpoints on Page Layouts: {#include-touchpoints-on-page-layouts}

 1. For each Entity, navigate to the Form Editor.
 You can either find this under **[!UICONTROL Settings]** > **[!UICONTROL Customizations]** > **[!UICONTROL Customize the System]** > `[Entity]` > **[!UICONTROL Forms]**.
-Or you can find it on the settings while you're viewing a record.
+Or you can find it on the settings while you are viewing a record.

    * The entities to configure: Account, Opportunity, Contact, Lead, and Campaign.

-   * To configure Campaigns, you need to turn on the "Campaign Sync" option in **[!UICONTROL CRM]** > **[!UICONTROL Campaigns]**.
+   * To configure Campaigns, you must turn on the "Campaign Sync" option in **[!UICONTROL CRM]** > **[!UICONTROL Campaigns]**.

    ![](assets/5.png)

-1. Page Layouts: first add a "[!UICONTROL One Column]" tile in the section you want the Touchpoints to live.
-Within that new column, we will need a sub grid added to each form within your Account, Opportunity, Contact, and Lead entities.
+1. Page Layouts: first add a "[!UICONTROL One Column]" tile in the section that you want the Touchpoints to live.
+Within that new column, we need a subgrid added to each form within your Account, Opportunity, Contact, and Lead entities.

    ![](assets/6.png)

    ![](assets/7.png)

 1. Select the object (Buyer Attribution Touchpoints or Buyer Touchpoints) that should render in the subgrid, which depends on the object relationship.
-Optionally, change the columns that will display by clicking the Edit button.
-A default layout has been set by the managed solution.
+Optionally, change the columns that display by clicking the Edit button.
+The default layout is set by the managed solution.

    Buyer Attribution Touchpoint Subgrid - Accounts, Opportunities, and Contact
    Buyer Touchpoint Subgrid - Leads and Contacts

    ![](assets/8.png)

-1. Once you're done updating the form, publish and save your changes.
+1. Once you are done updating the form, publish and save your changes.

 ## Schema-related Considerations {#schema-related-considerations}